gracemcken/BOOdle/README.md

 Bug | Status
 ----|-------
+Keyboard overflowed on smaller screen sizes| Resolved

 ## Screenshots of bugs

 ## Known Issues
+- On smaller screen sizes, the keyboard loses its tradition 'keyboard shape', which it has on larger screens.
+I tried many different things but I don't think it's within my skill to fix it.
+All buttons still work perfectly and it is fully functional, however it just does not look like I would hope it would.

 # Credits
 Game logic walkthrough that was followed can be found [here](https://www.youtube.com/watch?v=mpby4HiElek).
 Credit to Ania Kubów.